hyurl/sfn/docs/v06x/en-US/message-channel.md

 When it comes to multi-processing and distributed applications, each program must face the need of communication across processes and across services.
-What I'm about to say, is not about the IPC/RPC scheme that remote methods work inside, instead, it's the about how the services are communicated individually with each other. e.g. one obvious problem is, the front end web server can push message to browser clients via WebSocket, but the RPC server works in the background cannot communicate with clients directly.
+What I'm about to discuss, is not the IPC/RPC scheme that remote methods work inside, instead, it's about how the services are communicated individually with each other. e.g. one obvious problem is, the front end web server can push message to browser clients via WebSocket, but the RPC server works in the background cannot communicate with clients directly.

-To solve the problem of inner-service communication, SFN integrated a massage channel, via a message queue named `MessageChannel`, the system can broadcast messages using a **pub-sub** model, and any service process subscribes the event, the message can be received by its listeners.
+To solve the problem of inner-service communication, SFN integrated a massage channel, via a message queue named `MessageChannel`, the system can broadcast messages using a **pub-sub** model, and any service process subscribes the topic, the message can be received by its listeners.

 By default, you don't have to create the instance of MessageChannel, SFN